 Smart dogs almost always have high energy levels and substantial mental stimulation requirements.
 A 30-minute daily walk won’t cut it for most intelligent breeds.
 They need puzzle toys, training sessions, sports like agility or nosework, or actual jobs to do.
 Border Collies without sheep to herd will herd your children, your cats, or shadows on the wall.
 German Shepherds need purpose.
 Poodles need challenges.
 Budget at least an hour daily for physical exercise plus separate time for mental engagement.

 Some intelligent breeds are forgiving of newbie mistakes, while others will exploit every inconsistency.
 Golden Retrievers and Labrador Retrievers tend to be more forgiving and adaptable, making them reasonable choices for first-time owners willing to put in effort.
-Border Collies, German Shepherds, and Dobermans are less ideal for inexperienced handlers despite their intelligence - or rather, because of it.
+Border Collies, German Shepherds, and Dobermans are less ideal for inexperienced handlers despite their intelligence (or rather, because of it).
 These breeds need confident, consistent leadership from day one.

 Training difficulty: High

-Border Collies aren't just smart - they're often too smart for their own good in pet homes.
+Border Collies aren’t just smart.
+They’re often too smart for their own good in pet homes.
 Bred to work livestock all day with minimal direction, they learn commands in as few as five repetitions and remember them forever.
 Their intelligence shows in their problem-solving, their ability to learn by observation, and their almost eerie understanding of human body language and routines.
 They excel at every dog sport imaginable, from agility to frisbee to obedience competitions.

 But this intelligence comes with serious caveats.
 Border Collies are not beginner dogs and are not suited for casual pet ownership.
 They need hours of physical and mental exercise daily, and without it, they develop neurotic behaviors like obsessive shadow chasing, destructive chewing, or fixation on lights and movements.
 They’re best for extremely active owners who want to compete in dog sports or have genuine work for the dog to do.
 If you can meet their needs, Border Collies form incredibly responsive partnerships unlike any other breed.